 With the current USCIS backlog the way that it has been since 2020, you might be wondering what the processing time will be for your EB-2 National Interest Waiver case.
 In the past the processing time for the EB-2 NIW was five to nine months, but things have changed, just as life as we know it is drastically different.

 If you are a curious person, you might also ponder how the United States Citizenship and Immigration Service estimates what the case processing time will be.
-Although this knowledge will not likely make the processing time faster, at least you will be aware of how this estimate is determined.
+Although this knowledge will not likely make the EB2 processing timeline faster, at least you will be aware of how this estimate is determined.

 History of USCIS Case Processing Time Estimation

-USCIS has changed the way that they calculate average case handling timelines for some types of cases, including the EB2 NIW.
+USCIS has changed the way that they calculate average case handling timelines for some types of cases, including the EB2 NIW green card.

 The Old Way